Search Manic Mark's Blog

 Serenus Corporation SRS 12024

-The sample above was written in 1958 (from the back cover): for an ensemble consisting of 2 Trumpets, 2 Horns, Tenor Trombone and Bass Trombone.
+THREE PIECES FOR SIX BRASS INSTRUMENTS (1958) is written for an ensemble consisting of 2 Trumpets, 2 Horns, Tenor Trombone and Bass Trombone.
 There are three movements: Allegretto, Adagio and Presto, which in performance turn out to be Brisk, with alternating clusters and contrapuntal passages; Slow, mysterious, chorale-sounding, evocative; and Brightly, lively and bouncy as a jig with a fine, driving finish.

 Sunday, October 21, 2012